-"Barbie" review — pink and pastels reign supreme in delightful, intelligent comedy
+"Barbie" review — Pink and pastels reign supreme in delightful, intelligent comedy

 “Do you guys ever think about dying?”